matoval/ai-chat-tool/README.md

 python -m ai-chat-tool --api-key=$CHATGPTKEY --file=test.py --max-tokens=2000
 ```
 ```
-What can I do for you today?: Can you create a pyhton function that checks for even numbers?
+What can I do for you today?: Can you create a python function that checks for even numbers?
 Text written to test.py
 ```
 \